Show the usage of spdyn

 Usage

 In the GENESIS program package, not only MD simulators but also various trajectory analysis tools are available.
 The users execute those programs on command line.
 Here, we briefly explain how to execute them.
-The users may find other useful information in the online Tutorial for practical usage, and also user manual for basic usage (see Chapters “Getting started” and “Available programs”).
+The users may find other useful information in the online Tutorials for practical usage, and also user manual for basic usage (see Chapters “Getting started” and “Available programs”).

 General usage of the MD simulators (atdyn/spdyn)